helmfile/helmfile/docs/index.md

     reuseValues: false
     # set `false` to uninstall this release on sync.  (default true)
     installed: true
     # Defines the strategy to use when updating.
-Possible values are:
+Possible value is:
-    # - "reinstall": Performs an uninstall before the update, ensuring a clean replacement.
     # - "reinstallIfForbidden": Performs an uninstall before the update only if the update is forbidden (e.g., due to permission issues or conflicts).
     updateStrategy: ""
     # restores previous state in case of failed release (default false)